Moncader/rejs/README.md

          |__/
 ```

-## Like what rejs do?
+## What does rejs do?
-Resolve JavaScript file order.
+rejs resolves JavaScript file order for you to create single JavaScript files from multiple sources without any dependency lookup errors.
 ![resolve_file_order](/img/resolve_file_order.jpg)

 ## Install